inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ### Usage norms

 To allow anyone to use this dataset, we have released the data to the public domain under a Creative Commons Zero waiver (<http://creativecommons.org/publicdomain/zero/1.0/>).
-We would appreciate it however if you read and follow these norms for data use (<http://www.inbo.be/en/norms-data-use>) and provide a link to the original dataset (<http://doi.org/10.15468/02omly>) when possible.
+We would appreciate however, if you read and follow these norms for data use (<http://www.inbo.be/en/norms-for-data-use>) and provide a link to the original dataset (<http://doi.org/10.15468/02omly>) whenever possible.
+If you use these data for a scientific paper, please cite the dataset following the applicable citation norms and/or consider us for co-authorship.
 We are always interested to know how you have used or visualized the data, or to provide more information, so please contact us via the contact information provided in the metadata, <opendata@inbo.be> or <https://twitter.com/LifeWatchINBO>.

 ## Methodology